13 Most Popular Zambales Tourist Spots Perfect for Solo and Group Travelers

 10. Mt.
 Pinatubo

 Stand in awe once you see Mt.
 Pinatubo, often called the “beautiful disaster”.
 To see its magnificent crystal clear waters of Crater Lake, you will have to ride the 4×4 or an ATV.
 The ride will be a rocky one but once you see the view, all the bumps you’ve gone through are worth it!
 What makes this trip even better is that you can interact with one of the oldest indigenous tribes in the Philippines, the Aetas, and experience their culture.
 If there’s one thing Zambales is known for aside from its beaches, it’s Mt.
 Pinatubo.

 9. Camara Island

 Another great Zambales tourist destination is Camara Island.
 If you want to go on a snorkeling trip, swimming, or just have a photoshoot for the ‘gram, Camara Island is the perfect place for that!
-It features rocky hills, huge chunks of rock formations, boulders of rock and a sand beach.
+It features rocky hills, huge chunks of rock formations, boulders of rock, and a sand beach.
 It also boasts a sandbar that only shows up every low tide or after the rainy season.
 Camara Island is just 10-15 minutes away from Capones Island.

 8. Subic Bay